 - increasing your intake of omega-3 fatty acids (either through diet or supplements);

 - eating a healthy diet; and

 Dry eye symptoms should be treated because if the eye is not properly lubricated, foreign material not washed away from the eye may lead to eye damage, infection and ulceration.

 Although dry eye may also redden the eyes, it requires different treatment from the condition known as ‘red eye’.

-Artificial tears and lubricants are available as eye drops, gels and ointments.
 Eye drops are ideal for regular use during the day, and can be used as often as you need them.
 Ointments or gels may be used at night, or for severe daytime symptoms.
 Some people can be allergic to the preservative used in eye drops; if so, preservative-free preparations are available, although they are more expensive.